conll/reference-coreference-scorers/README.txt

 VERSION
-   v8.0 -- reference implementations of MUC, B-cubed, CEAF and BLANC metrics.
+   v8.01 -- reference implementations of MUC, B-cubed, CEAF and BLANC metrics.

+CHANGES SINCE v8.0
+   - fixed a bug that crashed the BLANC scorer when a duplicate singleton mention was present in the response.

 INSTALLATION
    Requirements: